mralfiem591/paxd-default-repository/README.md

 - pyyaml
 - sentry-sdk

-If Python is installed, PaxD can auto-configure its dependencies during installation.
+If Python and UV are installed, PaxD can auto-configure its dependencies during installation.

 ### Using This Repository